withcenter/fireflow/README.md

 The `onTapMessage` is the push notification handler while the app is foreground.
 And If you don't want it, you can remove that part including `import .../push_notifications_handler.dart;` And uncheck the `Exclude from compilation`.

 - There are some functions, widgets and actions that don't need to connect to Firebase and don't need to use BuildContext.
 They are called as **Independent Components**.
   - For `Independent Components`, you don't have to initialize the `AppService`.
   - I should have decoupled the Independent Components, but I didn't for hoping that people who need the `Independent Components` would get interested in fireflow.

+- One thing to note is that, the context that is given to `AppService` must be valid context.
+You may initialized the `AppService` on all the root level screens to provide valid context.